-Full details of the fifth SEISS grant, including a new turnover test which determines the level of the grant, are now available.
+Full details of the fifth SEISS grant, including a new turnover test that determines the level of the grant, are now available.

 Level of grants